Showing posts with label Correspondence. Show all posts

 Bon Voyage: Libera nos Domine!

-Colonel Fraser, writing to his closest Inverness confidante and dear friend, Baillie James Fraser; completing the letter 25 December 1757, from New York.
+Colonel Simon Fraser, writing to his closest Inverness confidante and dear friend, Baillie James Fraser; completing the letter 25 December 1757, from New York.

 My Dear Sir,